 Epidural steroid injections (ESIs) deliver anti-inflammatory medication directly into the epidural space - the region outside the sac of fluid surrounding the spinal cord.
-Lumbar epidural injections treat back pain and radicular pain resulting from chemical irritation of nervous tissues by eliminating the inflammatory compounds mediating nervous tissue irritation in the epidural space.172 ESIs are one of the most common procedures in pain management and, in well-selected patients, can provide significant pain relief as part of a pain management plan.173 Although risks are associated with ESIs, they offer significant advantages to the patient, notably in that they may potentially reduce health care costs, health care utilization, and the need for future surgical intervention.174 Transforaminal ESIs and selective nerve root injections are specialized approaches to the epidural space that target specific nerve root pathology.
+Lumbar epidural injections treat back pain and radicular pain resulting from chemical irritation of nervous tissue by eliminating the inflammatory compounds mediating nervous tissue irritation in the epidural space.174 ESIs are one of the most common procedures in pain management and, in well-selected patients, can provide significant pain relief as part of a pain management plan.175 Although risks are associated with ESIs, they offer significant advantages to the patient - notably, they may potentially reduce health care costs, health care utilization, and the need for future surgical intervention.176 Transforaminal ESIs and selective nerve root injections are specialized approaches to the epidural space that target specific nerve root pathology.

 Facet joint nerve block and denervation injection are common fluoroscopy-guided procedures for facet-related spinal pain of the low back and neck area in which local anesthesia with or without steroids is injected onto the medial branch nerves that supply these joints (medial branch blocks or less commonly directly into the facet joint).
 These injections are primarily diagnostic but can also be therapeutic, providing long-term relief.
-If there is only temporary relief, these nerves can be ablated by using radio-frequency (RF) ablation^{175,176} or cryoneuroablation.177 Facet pathology is a common cause of lower back pain as well as cervical neck pain caused by facet joint sprain (cervical whiplash) or degenerative changes and have proven effective in the treatment and diagnosis of cervical neck pain, axial back pain, and chronic spinal pain originating from facet joints.^{175,178-180} Compared with some intraspinal interventional treatments, procedures related to the facet joints can be simpler and carry lower risk.178
+If there is only temporary relief, these nerves can be ablated by using radio-frequency (RF) ablation^{177,178} or cryoneuroablation.179 Facet pathology is a common cause of low-back pain as well as cervical pain caused by facet joint sprain (cervical whiplash) or degenerative changes and have proven effective in the treatment and diagnosis of cervical pain, axial back pain, and chronic spinal pain originating from facet joints.^{177,180-182} Compared with some intraspinal interventional treatments, procedures related to the facet joints can be simpler and carry lower risk.180

-Sacroiliac pathology is a type of spinal pain that can mimic herniated disc pain.181 These joints are not well imaged on standard magnetic resonance imaging views, and diagnosis is made by precise injections of local anesthesia and corticosteroids into the joint using fluoroscopy, ultrasound, or CT, while long-term relief can often be obtained denervating the nerves going to these joints.182
+Sacroiliac pathology is a type of spinal pain that can mimic herniated disc pain.183 These joints are not well imaged on standard magnetic resonance imaging views, and diagnosis is made by precise injections of local anesthesia and corticosteroids into the joint using fluoroscopy, ultrasound, or computed tomography, while long-term relief can often be obtained by denervating the nerves going to these joints.184

-Cryoneuroablation (also known as cryoneurolysis and cryoanalgesia) is a specialized interventional pain management technique that uses a cryoprobe to freeze sensory nerves at the source of pain and provide long-term pain relief.^{183,184} Cryoneuroablation is indicated for numerous persistent and intractable painful conditions; including paroxysmal trigeminal neuralgia, chest wall pain,185 phantom limb pain,186 neuroma, peripheral neuropathy,185 knee osteoarthritis,187 and neuropathic pain caused by herpes zoster.^{183,188}
+Cryoneuroablation (also known as cryoneurolysis and cryoanalgesia) is a specialized interventional pain management technique that uses a cryoprobe to freeze sensory nerves at the source of pain and provide long-term pain relief.^{185,186} Cryoneuroablation is indicated for numerous persistent and intractable painful conditions, including paroxysmal trigeminal neuralgia, chest wall pain,187 phantom limb pain,188 neuroma, peripheral neuropathy,187 knee osteoarthritis,189 and neuropathic pain caused by herpes zoster.^{185,190}